-Description: This unit has been designed to enable students to acquire specialised skills and expertise in the telecommunications field; specifically wireless and fixed network engineering.
+Description:This unit has been designed to enable students to acquire specialised skills and expertise in the telecommunications field; specifically wireless and fixed network engineering.
 The unit will enable students to acquire theoretical knowledge, practical and critical analysis skills and apply these to research and complex technological problem solving scenarios.
-The unit will also enhance students' communication skills and other professional capabilities.
-The unit aims to alleviate and support employment demand in the telecommunication industry within Australia and overseas.
+The unit will also enhance students'

+communication skills and other professional capabilities.
+The unit aims to alleviate and support employment demand in the telecommunications industry within Australia and overseas.
 Particular emphasis will be on telecommunication technologies and infrastructure for broadband wireless and optically connected broadband networks.
 The unit takes into account the current growth drivers of the global telecommunications industry.

-Learning Outcomes: On successful completion of this unit, students will be able to: 1.
-Integrate the theoretical concepts of a communication channel and the principles of digital communication systems in collaboratively planning and designing complex communication systems with accountability for personal and team outcomes; 2.
-Determine optimum signal link paths using Maxwell's equations including taking into account propagation mechanisms; 3.
-Prescribe antenna solutions to specified requirements and contexts with initiative and judgement; 4.
-Develop and modify propagation models for wireless communication links as well as design terrestrial and satellite links for a range of situations; 5.
-Conceptually map cellular network designs with areativity and technical skill; 6.
-Employ MatLab commands and Simulink to analyse and interpret communication systems; and 7.
-Interpret and use data generated by communication network elements to optimise performance.
-Class Contact:Lab2.0 hrsLecture2.0 hrsTutorial1.0 hrTotal of 48 hours, comprising of 12 x 2 hour lectures, 12 x 1 hour Tutorials, 6 x 2 hours of Laboratory work.
-Lab groups will be running on alternating weeks.
+Learning Outcomes: On successful completion of this unit, students will be able to:

+1. Integrate the theoretical concepts of a communication channel and the principles of digital communication systems in collaboratively planning and designing complex communication systems with accountability for personal and team outcomes;

+2. Determine optimum signal link paths using Maxwell's equations including taking into account propagation mechanisms;

+3. Prescribe antenna solutions to specified requirements and contexts with initiative and judgement;

+4. Develop and modify propagation models for wireless communication links as well as design terrestrial and satellite links for a range of situations;

+5. Conceptually map cellular network designs with aceativity and technical skill;

+6. Employ MatLab commands and

+Simulink to analyse and interpret communication systems; and

+7. Interpret and use data generated by communication network elements to optimise performance.